 Paul Kalungi from Uganda dreamed of working in healthcare.
 Whilst trying to earn the finances to afford university he was in a tragic accident, leading to a lower limb amputation.
 This meant that he was no longer able to find work to finance his study.
 I (Jan Henk) met Paul at the surgery department, where I was working as an intern.
 Like many other international interns, I became inspired by his story and his miraculous recovery.
 Paul proved to be an intelligent and careful thinker who was very grateful for his blessings, instead of giving up because of the bad luck he had experienced.

 Our mission is to contribute to healthcare in a sustainable way.
-Without your support we cannot accomplish our mission and we will not be able to help students like Paul Kalungi and Paul Kwofie.
+Without your support we cannot accomplish our mission and we will not be able to help ambitious students like Paul Kalungi.
 The students are able to keep their donators updated on their progress via the website.
 Furthermore, like all our students, our ambition is unbridled.
 Our ambition is to help more students.
 With your support we hope to make this happen!

 Jan Henk Dubbink, Nikki van der Velde and Nick Blok